Wiltshire Council elections

 Wiltshire Council elections date from 2009, when the Wiltshire Council unitary authority was created.

 As a result of the 2009 structural changes to local government in England, the former Wiltshire County Council and the four districts within its geographical area were replaced by Wiltshire Council, a unitary authority covering the same area, with elections continuing to be held every four years.
 A shadow authority was in place from 2008 and the first elections were held on 4 June 2009, when they coincided with an election to the European Parliament.
 Previously, Wiltshire County Council had been elected between 1889 and 2005, initially every three years, later every four years.

 The unitary authority area has 98 electoral divisions, each electing one councillor.
 In 2018, the Local Government Boundary Commission for England began the first review of the divisions, on the grounds that in two of them the number of electors deviated from the average by more than 30%.
 Following consultations, their proposal, enacted by Parliament in March 2020 as the Wiltshire (Electoral Changes) Order 2020 and coming into effect at the 2021 elections, kept the total at 98 but redrew boundaries and renamed divisions in several areas.

 Political control

 Since the first election to the council in 2009, political control of the council has been held by the following parties:

+Council composition

 Leadership

 The leaders of the council since the council's creation in 2009 have been:

 Jane Scott had been the last leader of the predecessor Wiltshire County Council.